-Our Hero Horse number 14 is nominated by historian Richard Houghton who is one of our Ambassador Volunteers and a great friend to War Horse Memorial and the Purple Poppy Appeal.
+Our Hero Horse number 14 is nominated by historian Richard Houghton who is one of our Ambassador Volunteers and a great friend to War Horse Memorial and our appeal.
 Richard, who lives near Ormskirk, in Lancashire, tells us that Quicksilver, a large grey charger, deserves his place in our hall of fame because of his unswerving loyalty to his friend and rider Sir Percy Laurie during the First World War and afterwards.

 Quicksilver was wounded by Shrapnel at the Battle of the Somme and returned to London in 1919 after spending some time with the army of the Rhine, whereupon he joined the Police with his Master, During his time with the Police, Quicksilver raised £275 on behalf of the Royal Veterinary College donated into his Nosebag!